Free Printable Fruit Themed 2D Shape Matching Game

 Learning 2D shapes in kindergarten is an important content standard.
-Practicing with hands-on games is the best way to do it!
+As a teacher, I’ve found that practicing with hands-on games is the best way to do it!
 This fruit themed shape matching game is a fun way for students to practice recognizing and naming shapes.
 And you might even top it off with a delicious fruity snack!
-It’s super easy to download and print the shape matching printable to put in your lesson plans all year long.
+It’s super easy to download and print the shape matching printable so it’s ready for your lesson plans all year long.

 Recommended Grade Level: